Cannon God Exaxxion: Characters

-A classmate of Hōichi.
+A classmate of Hoichi.
 Brash and outgoing, he can also be sensitive and caring, as he reveals when he defends his teacher Kin'ba from the attacks of his agitated fellow students.
-When some of them even go as far as raping her, he confesses that he is actually in love with her, and with the help of Dr. Hōsuke Kano and Hōichi, manages to protect her until the end of the war.
+When some of them even go as far as raping her, he confesses that he is actually in love with her, and with the help of Dr. Hosuke Kano and Hoichi, manages to protect her until the end of the war.

 The majority of the female characters appearing in the series have names which have been adapted from famous guns and their manufacturers.
 This stems from Sonoda's love of firearms, which he has already demonstrated in his previous series Gunsmith Cats.

 Mecha

 An XXX, or in the Riofaldian language, Ra'un Meta'ar (ra'un meaning "three", meta'ar meaning "X"), Unit is a giant robot that uses antimatter as fuel.
 XXX Units are vanishingly rare; More common mechs instead use portable nuclear fusion reactors as power plants.

 Almost all Riofaldian warfare is based on electricity, with all Riofaldian guns being electromagnetically assisted but using chemical propellant to provide fired projectiles with a relatively small amount of initial acceleration.
 Riofaldian military vehicles, including XXX Units, also rely heavily upon generating and shaping gravity and inertial fields that lessen impacts and allow vehicles to "fall up", bypassing many of the physical and mechanical limitations that the square-cube law usually imposes upon large structures: For example, Exaxxion walks on cushions of focused electromagnetic fields to prevent its feet from sinking into the ground.